Skip to main content

 Why airport marketing pages stop generating enquiries.

-Most editorial calendars talk about the business, not the questions airport commercial teams, route-development leads, and stakeholder partners ask before making contact.
+Most editorial calendars talk about the business, not the questions airport commercial teams, route-development leads, and airline + tenant partners ask before making contact.

 Content often lives as disconnected blog posts, so Google keeps preferring random articles instead of the hub and child pages that should own the commercial term.

-If the content does not surface stakeholder credibility, commercial proof, route context, and airport clarity, it educates visitors without moving them toward commercial strategy conversations and airport-growth enquiries.
+If the content does not surface partner credibility, commercial proof, route context, and airport clarity, it educates visitors without moving them toward commercial strategy conversations and airport-growth enquiries.

 Without Search Console and GA4 segmentation, teams cannot tell which topics are helping revenue and which ones are just filling the blog.